Information for Departmental Representatives

 Students may study abroad in the spring term of sophomore year, one or both terms of junior year, or the fall term of senior year.
 It is critical, therefore, that their plans include a strategy for fulfilling departmental requirements.We encourage students who plan to study abroad to speak to departmental representatives early in their Princeton careers about how best to schedule courses at Princeton to allow for a well-integrated semester or year abroad.

 In the Programs section of this website, students will be able to find the information that each department currently offers concerning study abroad as a departmental concentrator.
-If you find that you would like to change or add to information that is on the website, please contact Martina Anderson.
+If you find that you would like to change or add to information that is on the website, please contact Mary Cate Connors.
 We are eager to provide interested students with the most comprehensive information and advice.

 First- and second-year students who are interested in studying abroad may seek out the departmental representative for a number of different reasons: